avokestudios/spotify-metadata-tool/README.md

 This Python-based tool was developed as part of a university dissertation exploring how metadata influences the visibility and discoverability of lo-fi artists on Spotify.
 It automates the collection, organisation, and visualisation of track- and artist-level metadata using Spotify’s Web API.

+API Credentials (Required)
+This tool uses the Spotify Web API, which requires a Client ID and Client Secret for access.

+For security reasons, the credentials are not included in this public repository.
+Exposing them would allow others to misuse my develepor account and may result in Spotify revoking access to the app.

+How to get your own?
+Go to Spotify Developer Dashboard

+Log in and create a new app (or use an existing one)

+Copy your Client ID and Client Secret to the main combinedapp repository and off you go!

 ## API Access Notes
 This tool uses Spotify's Client Credentials Flow and may be limited by API restrictions on playlist type or audio feature access.
 See /limitations.md for a breakdown of known issues and suggested workarounds.